payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/manage_l2l3.rst

 |

-Now let's go back to the F5 ACI ServiceCenter , lets see the VLAN table, we dont see any infomration.
+Now let's go back to the F5 ACI ServiceCenter , lets see the VLAN table, we dont see any information.
 This is because now the VLANS on the APIC has changed and there is no way for the application to co-relate the VLANS 1001 and 1002 anymore (since those VLANS dont exist anymore on the APIC)

-Now go to the L2-L3 Network management table
+Now go to the L2-L3 Network stitching tab

 Move the new VLANs from Available to Selected.